DCU Digital Device Encryption and Data Handling Guidelines

 ISS does not support encryption solutions that encrypt the data held in the header or body of emails as we do not feel that such solutions strike the appropriate security/usability balance for DCU.
 ISS will continue to monitor all developments within this area and welcomes suggestions and feedback from the DCU community in this regard.

 ISS does support the encryption of attachments and we have outlined instructions on how to do this below.
-If you choose to encrypt attachments please pay particular attention to not including sensitive information in the body of your email.
+If you choose to encrypt attachments please pay particular attention to not include sensitive information in the body of your email.

 Never share the encryption password by email even to a different email address.
 We suggest that you share the password by telephone, in person or by SMS.
 Please note that ISS will not have access or the ability to retrieve or reset the password you create.
 You should give consideration to backing up the data you propose to encrypt.